muratk5n/thirdwave/en/README.md

 ---

-Currently someone is running a server at `router.project-osrm.org` with all of OSM's data.
+Right now there is a running server at `router.project-osrm.org` with all of OSM's data.
 After the apocalypse you'll be running that locally.
 It's easy.

 ---